cossacklabs/themis/README.md

 # Availability

-Themis supports the following architectures: x86/x64, armv*, various androids
+Themis supports the following architectures: x86/x64, armv*, various Androids

-It is checked to compile on latest stable versions of :
+It is checked to compile on the latest stable versions of:

 * Debian 7.8+, CentOS 7, Ubuntu 14, Arch Linux 2014+
 * Windows XP+